 When my son Leo was in middle school, he was diagnosed with food allergies.
-As a teenager with new allergies to peanuts, tree nuts, and soy, this automatically labeled him “other.”
-He became “that kid,” the reason students in his classes couldn’t eat lunch during academic periods or bring contraband snacks or treats to celebrate birthdays.
-And I became “that mother” because his teachers allowed students to eat lunch during band or refused to enforce the policies already in place that would keep my son safe.
+As a teenager with new peanut, tree nut, and soy allergies, this automatically labeled him "other."
+He became "that kid," the reason students in his classes couldn't eat lunch during academic periods or bring contraband snacks or treats to celebrate birthdays.
+And I became "that mother" because his teachers allowed students to eat lunch during band or refused to enforce the policies that would keep my son safe.

-Middle school was also when Leo began to understand that he was not developing in the way he expected to.
-Puberty had hit, and his body wasn’t changing externally in a way that matched the way he felt internally.
-Leo began to understand that something wasn’t right, even if he didn’t understand what that something was.
-He didn’t have the word transgender until high school.
+In middle school, Leo also began to understand that he was not developing as he expected to.
+Puberty had hit, and his body wasn't changing externally in a way that matched how he felt internally.
+Leo began to understand that something wasn't right, even if he didn't understand what that something was.
+He didn't have the word transgender until high school.
 He chose not to come out then.

-And while only Leo has the specific reasons why I think I can understand some of them.
-Living in a small, rural community, coming out as transgender during high school would’ve labeled him as “other.”
+And while only Leo has the specific reasons why, I think I can understand some of them.
+Living in a small, rural community, coming out as transgender during high school would've labeled him "other."